Canyonlands National Park consists of four districts: Island in the Sky, The Needles, The Maze and the Colorado and Green rivers.

 Pothole Point trail is a short loop of .6 miles along slickrock.
 To be honest, this trail was a bit disappointing compared to the rest of the park.
 The sign indicates you could see pothole puddles teeming with life.
 It had been raining, and there were puddles, but we saw nothing alive in the pools.

 The best part of this trail were the interesting rock formations in one area.
-If you don’t have a lot of time to spend at this park, this is definitely one trail you can skip.
+If you don’t have a lot of time to spend at Needles Canyonlands, this is definitely one trail you can skip.

-Many consider Elephant Hill one of the most technical four-wheel-drive roads in Utah.
+Many consider Elephant Hill in Needles Canyonlands one of the most technical four-wheel-drive roads in Utah.
 Drivers are challenged with steep grades, loose rock, stair-step drops, tight turns and tricky backing.

 It’s worth tackling all those obstacles in order to see some of the most amazing scenery and solitude in the area accessible by four-wheel drive.
 You must plan ahead if you want to drive this trail because only twenty-four day use permits are allowed per day for Elephant Hill.

 It was raining when we visited which made the technical trail too dangerous to drive.
-Instead we walked to the top of Elephant Hill to enjoy the views.
+Instead we walked to the top of Elephant Hill to enjoy the views of this part of Canyonlands Needles.

 PHOTO TIP: Get low to enhance an interesting foreground that leads the eye to the subject of the photo.